marcaudefroy/api-domain-ovh/docs/operations.md

 The nominal lifecycle of an operation is simply:

-- `todo`: the operation has been created but is not currently being treated.
+- `todo`: the operation has been created but is not currently being handled.
 Most operations (`DomainCreate`, `DomainRenew`, etc.) are executed in the minute, and finalized in 5 to 10 minutes.
 - `doing`: the operation is currently being executed.
-- `done`: the operation terminated successfully.
+- `done`: the operation completed successfully.
 This is a final status.

 Some additional statuses can occur under non nominal circumstances: